This post was updated on January 16, 2024

-Update 2018 for Stain All Sides of Deck Board
+How to Stain All Sides of Deck Board?

-DeckStainHelp.com has become the Internet’s go-to resource for all things exterior wood surface restoration related.
-As before, we recommend you reconsider how important it is to stain all sides of the deck board, as it can be an unnecessary hassle.
+DeckStainHelp.com has become the Internet’s go-to resource for all things exterior wood surface restoration-related.
+As before, we recommend you reconsider how important it is to stain all sides of the deck board, as it can be an unnecessary hassle and can create issues with dry rot.
 We encourage customer interaction on our site, so feel free to leave us a comment below and include pictures of your project.